apollographql/subscriptions-transport-ws/README.md

 - => Returns an `off` method to cancel the event subscription.

 #### `onReconnecting(callback, thisContext) => Function` - shorthand for `.on('reconnecting', ...)`
 - `callback: Function`: function to be called when websocket starts it's reconnection
 - `thisContext: any`: `this` context to use when calling the callback function.
 - => Returns an `off` method to cancel the event subscription.

 #### `onDisconnected(callback, thisContext) => Function` - shorthand for `.on('disconnected', ...)`
-- `callback: Function`: function to be called when websocket disconnected.
+- `callback: Function`: function to be called when websocket disconnected. it will be called with an object with `{willTryReconnectAt?: number}` with the timestamp at which it will next try to reconnect (or `null` if it will not try to reconnect again).
 - `thisContext: any`: `this` context to use when calling the callback function.
 - => Returns an `off` method to cancel the event subscription.